For our Privacy Notice – Website User & Marketing, please click here.

 We will collect, store, and use the following categories of personal information about you:

-• Personal contact details such as name (surname and forenames), title, addresses, telephone numbers, and personal email addresses; date of birth; gender; nationality; marital status and dependants; next of kin and emergency contact information; copy of passport including photograph; copy of driving licence, insurance certificates, recruitment information (including copies of right to work documentation, references and other information included in a CV or cover letter or as part of the application process; interview notes, internal notes, results of any written or online selection tests); photographs; automated voice recording from our telephone systems.
+- Personal contact details such as name (surname and forenames), title, addresses, telephone numbers, and personal email addresses; date of birth; gender; nationality; marital status and dependants (including your potential beneficiary details in relation to life assurance, death in service or personal pension (if any)); next of kin and emergency contact information; copy of passport including photograph; copy of driving licence, insurance certificates, recruitment information (including copies of right to work documentation, references and other information included in a CV or cover letter or as part of the application process; interview notes, internal notes, results of any written or online selection tests); photographs; automated voice recording from our telephone systems.

 We may also collect, store and use the following “special categories” of more sensitive personal information: